A Message from Ravi Mehta, Gerry Boss, and Allen McCutchan

-Twelve Core Courses (26 units) in Epidemiology, Patient-Oriented Research, Biostatistics, Scientific Communication Skills, Health Services Research, Data Management/Informatics, and Professional Development make up the bulk of the 40 unit degree.
+Core Courses (30 units) in Epidemiology, Patient-Oriented Research, Biostatistics, Scientific Communication Skills, Health Services Research, Data Management/Informatics, and Professional Development make up the bulk of the 40 unit degree.
 These are supplemented by additional advanced statistics, experiential courses, and other elective courses selected by you to complete your own personal pathway.
 It all culminates in a presentation of your Independent Study Research Project.

 The entire program is directed towards developing the in-depth knowledge and skills necessary to perform valid, credible research.
 Please consider our program to see if it would assist you in accomplishing your personal career goals.

 Gerry Boss, MD, Program Associate Director

 Allen McCutchan, MD, Program Associate Director

 - Integrates didactic information with practical training

 - Courses taught by renowned faculty from the UC San Diego School of Medicine

 - Flexible, late afternoon/evening course schedule designed to meet the needs of working professionals

 - Each student selects a general elective pathway, and a capstone project tailored to individual interest

 - Opportunity to network with other clinical research professionals, experienced investigators, and faculty from diverse areas of expertise